Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Olsen.md

 ## CLUES & HINTS

 ### Alex
-- *Cup, Part 2*: A second cup, placed opposite Olsen’s seat, still warm, matching Alex's preferred drinkware.
+- *Cocoa Mug*: A mug of hot cocoa sitting on the console, the same mug Olsen often drinks out of.

 ### Cade
-- *Faraway Puzzle Piece*: A puzzle piece all the way across the room, possibly linked to Cade's mischievous nature.
+- *Translation Dictionary*: An English-to-Spanish dictionary resting on the bench, something Olsen frequently carried.

 ### Colter
-- *Mysterious Handprint*: A large, faint handprint on Olsen’s cup, identified as Colter's.
+- *Charred Puzzle Piece*: A charred puzzle piece doused in the spill, from Olsen's puzzle.

 ### Courtney
-- *Sheared Fabric*: A tuft of blue fabric, matching Courtney's shark onesie.
+- *Borrowed Book*: A book Olsen was last seen reading.

 ### Ethan
-- *Half-Eaten Burger*: A hand-crafted hamburger, obviously Ethan's, sitting half-eaten on a plate.
+- *Bowl of Broth*: A bowl from Olsen's fine china set, filled with still-steaming broth.

 ### Jacie
-- *Dirty Track*: A dirty footprint, likely tracked in from Jacie's geoponics bay.
+- *Soup*: A half-eaten container of some chicken soup Olsen made earlier.

 ### Olsen
 - *Handwritten Note*: A notebook page with a handwritten message, matching Olsen’s style.

 ### Tyler
-- *Plastic Chip*: A chipped piece of orange plastic, possibly from part of Tyler's suit.
+- *Puzzle Reference*: A puzzle reference image left on the console, from the puzzle Olsen was last seen doing.

 ## INTERVIEW RESPONSES